derekc22/AutoGCAS/README.md

 ## Overview

 This project implements a PID-based flight control system using MATLAB and Lua, targeting aileron and elevator actuation in the X-Plane simulation environment.
 The control logic supports both offline simulation and real-time integration.
-It is designed around modular PID tuning, transient analysis, and real-time actuator control based on feedback.

 The MATLAB scripts simulate and generate control commands using recorded or live aircraft response data.
 The Lua script interfaces with X-Plane via datarefs to control aircraft surfaces in real time.

 ## Project Structure